mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/README.md

 5. To maintain high standards for translated documentation, set up a process to notify translators when something is changed in the English-version of the docs, and expectation on correcting translations for new releases.
 6. Decide if we want to indicate translations level - e.g. “Alpha” or “Beta” for translations that are in progress.
 7. Test you can successfully rate a translated docs page by selecting a rating emoji.
 Ping @justine.geffen for validation of this.

-## Work with the Technical Writing team

-### What we're doing

-The [Documentation Working Group (DWG) channel](https://community.mattermost.com/core/channels/dwg-documentation-working-group) is where you'll find us, and you can view our current projects in the channel's board.

-If the card is for documentation related to a release, the documentation needs to be complete at least 10 days prior to release.
-Please ensure you allow sufficient time for your request to be completed or it will be moved to the next available slot.

-### Submit an editing request

-When submitting a PR for documentation, whether it's a minor update, a new piece of content, or a content proposal, please add the **Editor Review** label \(if possible\).
-Once the Technical Writer/Editor has reviewed the PR they'll remove the label.
-When all the requested reviews are complete, the **Reviews Complete** label is applied and the changes are merged.

-### Providing editorial feedback

-If you're asked to provide editorial feedback on a PR, and it's your first editorial feedback request, first read up on the review process [here](https://developers.mattermost.com/contribute/getting-started/code-review) to get an idea of what's expected in terms of turnaround time, type of feedback, and so on.

-Editorial feedback is based on the guidelines laid out in the [Documentation Style Guide](https://handbook.mattermost.com/operations/operations/company-processes/publishing/publishing-guidelines/voice-tone-and-writing-style-guidelines/documentation-style-guide) as well as the [Voice, Tone, and Writing Style Guide](https://handbook.mattermost.com/operations/operations/publishing/publishing-guidelines/voice-tone-and-writing-style-guidelines).

 ## Community documentation involvement